Skip to main content

 The \s+ character matches one or more whitespace characters (such as a space, tab, or newline).

-Finally, the \1 at the end of the expression matches exactly the same text matched by the first capturing group.
+Finally, the \1 at the end of the expression, the text matches exactly the one matched by the first capturing group.

 When this check is applied to the translation text only, the following can happen: